 Step 4: Remove the dough and place it onto a silicone mat.
 Shape the dough into an oval/rectangle.

-I found with both the Authentic Foods Steve's Bread Blend and my homemade gluten free flour blend, I did not have to dust the surface with any flour.
-I did have to dust quite a bit with the Cup4Cup.
-If you are using a different blend, dust your surface if needed.
+🔑 Sandi says: I found that with both the Authentic Foods Steve’s Bread Blend and my homemade gluten free flour blend, I did not have to dust the surface with any flour.
+I did have to dust a lot of flour to prevent sticking with the Cup4Cup.

-Preheat your oven to 200º F, then turn off the oven.
+Preheat your oven to 175°F, then turn it off.

 There are two ways to shape your bagels.
-You can shape each piece of dough and poke your finger in the middle, pushing it out to form the hole, or you can roll and pinch the ends together.
-I found rolling the dough into ropes and pinching the ends worked better for bagel texture.
+You can shape each piece of dough and poke a finger in the middle, pushing it out to form the hole, or roll and pinch the ends together.
+I found that rolling the dough into ropes and pinching the ends produced a better bagel texture.

 Step 6: Loosely cover the bagels with plastic wrap.
-Place them in the warm oven to rise.
-Rise for 30-45 minutes, until the bagels double in size.
-I found both gluten free flour blends needed the same rise time.
+Place them in the warm oven with the door cracked open to rise.
+Rise for 30-45 minutes until the bagels double in size.
+I found that both gluten-free flour blends needed the same rise time.
 It will probably vary by the blend used.

 Preheat the oven to 425º F.

 Step 7: Bring a pot of water and maple syrup to a rolling boil.
-Add one bagel and boil for 45 seconds and then gently flip it to the other side and boil another 40 seconds.
+Add one bagel, boil for 45 seconds, then gently flip it and boil for another 40 seconds.
+Boiling sets the crust and creates classic bagel chew.

-Use a large slotted spoon to remove the bagel so the water drips off the bagel.
+Use a large slotted spoon to remove the bagel, allowing the water to drip off.
+Place the boiled bagel onto a parchment paper-lined cookie sheet.

-Step 8: An egg wash is completely optional in this recipe.
-For regular plain bagels, the egg wash is what allows the toppings to stick to the bagels.
-We are not topping these gluten free cinnamon raisin bagels.
-In the photo comparison below.
-The stack on the right has an egg wash and the stack on the left does not.
+Step 8: The egg wash is optional in this recipe.
+For plain bagels, the egg wash helps the toppings adhere to the bagels.
+We are not topping these gluten free cinnamon raisin bagels in the photo comparison below.
+The stack on the right has an egg wash, and the one on the left does not.

 Bake the bagels for 20-22 minutes.
-The actual baking time will vary by the size and thickness of your bagels.
+The baking time will vary based on the size and thickness of your bagels.

 Step 9: Allow the bagels to cool on a wire cooling rack.
 Enjoy them warm or at room temperature.